-Developed for over 40 years, Flood Modeller’s advanced 1D solvers have become some of the fastest and most robust solutions available.
+Developed for over 40 years, Flood Modeller’s advanced steady and unsteady 1D river solvers have become some of the fastest and most robust solutions available.
 It makes them an ideal choice for a wide-range of engineering and environmental applications.
 The solvers have been subjected to extensive testing and benchmarking against observations, analytical solutions and other modelling software.

 Suited to modelling flows and levels in open channels, floodplains, reservoirs and estuaries

 Trusted by users for being fast, reliable and providing robust solutions

 Includes a comprehensive range of structures including gates, abstractions, weirs and pumps

 Allows logical rules to be applied to the operation of different structures

 Independently tested and benchmarked by government agencies and academics

 Relied upon by government agencies for flood forecasting

 At the core of Flood Modeller are its industry-leading steady and unsteady 1D solvers.
 They are suited to subcritical, supercritical and transitional flow regimes to confidently apply them to applications, ranging from steep river flows to tidally influenced estuaries.

 In addition to the full hydrodynamic solvers, Flood Modeller includes flood routing capabilities, including the Muskingum and Muskingum-Cunge methods, providing users with a simplified way to calculate downstream discharges.